 These are just a few of many posts mentioned in this article that will provide the foundation for your planning…but these 4 other posts are probably the most important of the bunch!
 If you enjoyed this Walt Disney World Trip Planning Guide, please help us out by sharing it with your friends via social media.
 We put a lot of ongoing work into this, and hope it’s as helpful as possible to as many trip planners as possible.
 Thank you so much for your support–we really appreciate it!

 Are you visiting Walt Disney World in 2020 or 2021?
 If you are a Walt Disney World veteran, what tips would you add to this?
 If you’re a first-timer, is there anything else you’d like to know?
-Are you excited to experience Star Wars: Galaxy’s Edge or will you wait for Walt Disney World’s 50th Anniversary in 2021 before visiting?
+Are you excited to experience the parks upon reopening or will you wait for Walt Disney World’s 50th Anniversary in 2021 before visiting?
 We love hearing from readers, whether it be questions from newbies or tips from seasoned Disney pros with tips of their own to add!